 Is this a low-carb cookie?

-These small cookies have 4 net carbs per cookie, which is pretty low for a cookie with flour.
-If you prefer a flourless sugar-free chocolate cooking check out Flourless Sugar-Free Chocolate Shortbread Cookies.
+These are very small cookies that have 4 net carbs per cookie, which is pretty low for a cookie with flour.
+If you prefer a flourless sugar-free chocolate cookie check out Flourless Sugar-Free Chocolate Shortbread Cookies.

 What if you don’t have pecans?